Countries that Block and Censor Online Gambling Sites

 Bahrain: Bahrain has a terrible track record when it comes to internet freedom and human rights.
 The internet here is subject to extensive censorship and surveillance, and people who express the wrong opinions online are routinely rounded up in middle-of-the-night raids and given harsh prison sentences.

 The government does not publish a list of blocked websites, but it has been reported that gambling websites are among those blocked.
-New gambling websites pop up all the time, however, and it’s possible you will be able to access some.
-However, you should keep in mind that authorities watch the internet and have shown no hesitation in jailing political dissidents.

 China: China has one of the lowest ratings in the world for internet freedom.
 The “Great Firewall” is well documented and blocks access to untold numbers of websites for many different reasons including gambling.
 Many betting websites are inaccessible from within China.